BDA-KTS/claim_similarity_retrieval/README.md

 ### Environment Setup
-This method requires Python 3.x to run.
+ - This method requires Python 3.x to run.
+ - It also requires the following python packages to be installed namely pandas,sentence_transformers,sklearn and pickle
+ -  `python claim_similarity_MH.py`